CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/NET.2.1 WLAN operation.txt

 ### 2 7 Listening to the WLAN communication

 Since radio is a medium that several users can share ("shared medium"), the data transmitted via WLANs can be easily monitored and recorded.
 If the data is not or insufficiently encrypted, transmitted payload data can be easily obtained.
-In addition, wireless networks or the transmitted radio waves often exceed the limits of owner-occupied premises, so that data is also broadcast in areas that can not be controlled by users or institution and secured.
+In addition, radio networks or the radio waves transmitted often exceed the limits of the self-occupied premises, so that data are also broadcast in areas that can not be controlled and secured by the users or an institution.

 ### 2 8 Imitation of a valid access point (rogue access point)
 An attacker can pretend to be part of the WLAN infrastructure by installing their own access point with a properly chosen SSID near a client.
 This fake access point is called a rogue access point.
 If this provides the WLAN client with a higher transmission power than the real access point, the client will use it as the base station if two-sided authentication is not enforced.
 In addition, the real access point could be turned off by a denial of service attack.
 Users log on to a network that only pretends to be the destination network.
 This makes it possible for an attacker to listen to the communication.
 Poisoning or spoofing methods also allow an attacker to fake a false identity or to redirect network traffic to his systems.
 So he can eavesdrop and control the communication.
 Especially in public radio networks (so-called hotspots) a rogue access point is a popular means of attack.

 ### 2 9 Unprotected LAN access at the access point

 If access points are visible and mounted without physical protection, an attacker can switch between the access points and the switch infrastructure to monitor all network traffic.
-Even if the communication with WPA2 is encrypted, this poses a threat because these methods only secure the air interface, but do not consider the Ethernet connection further.
+Even if the communication with WPA2 is encrypted, this poses a threat because these methods only secure the air interface but do not consider the Ethernet connection further.

 ### 2 10 hardware damage